 At Susman Godfrey we take seriously our obligation as lawyers to use our skills and position in society to make our communities better places to live.
 Our attorneys are committed to improving the law and the legal system by representing or counseling those who cannot afford to pay for legal services.
 We encourage our attorneys to participate in pro bono opportunities, and we make firm resources available to ensure our pro bono efforts are meaningful and effective.
 The pro bono matters we have handled are diverse but share our goal of achieving justice for our clients and handling the cases with the same vigor we handle cases for our paying clients.
-The cases described below illustrate a sample our approach and philosophy.
+The cases described below illustrate the variety and importance of the matters we litigate pro bono.

 - Jared Woodfill et al. v.
 Annise Parker et al. In 2015, Susman Godfrey served as lead trial counsel for the City of Houston and won a jury verdict and a final judgment in a closely-watched trial over a challenge to Houston’s Equal Rights Ordinance, a law that prohibits discrimination based on an individual’s sex, race, color, ethnicity, national origin, age, familial status, marital status, military status, religion, disability, sexual orientation, genetic information, gender identity, or pregnancy in city employment and city services, city contracts, public accommodations, private employment (excluding religious organizations), and housing.
 Plaintiffs and others organized a petition drive to try to repeal the Equal Rights Ordinance, and presented the City with a petition they claimed had over 54,000 signatures.
 The City asked Susman Godfrey to represent it pro bono and defend the ordinance.
 After a two week trial, the jury issued its verdict resoundingly in the City’s favor.
 The jury found that 64 out of 97 petition circulators failed to sign and subscribe the petition as required by the City Charter, and found that 12 out of 13 of the highest volume circulators signed oaths that were not true and correct and submitted pages that contained forgeries.
 After two months of post-verdict briefing, the court issued a final judgment in favor of the City, and the court expressly rejected plaintiffs’ petition as invalid and unenforceable.
 Susman Godfrey is proud to be on the right side of this important equal rights decision.